Omniscope 2021.2 comes with a new data engine, responsible for providing queryable data to power the visualisations in your reports.

 0 Votes

-HerryWIllan1 posted over 2 years ago
+HerryWIllan1 posted almost 3 years ago

 Yes I really like it.
 It's really informative for me.